-- 4.11 During the Reporting Period, Qube released the following key non-audited corporate reports, all of which are prepared by management and reviewed by senior management: - a.
-Workplace Gender Equality Agency Report 2020-21 this report was prepared by Qube's Director - People, Culture & Safety with the assistance of Qube's internal remuneration consultant based on an interrogation of payroll records and enquiries made of payroll and HR managers.
+- 4.12 During the Reporting Period, Qube released the following key non-audited corporate reports, all of which are prepared by management, reviewed by senior management and relevant Committees and the Board as noted below: - a.
+Workplace Gender Equality Agency (WGEA) Report 2021-22 this report was prepared by Qube's Director People, Culture & Safety with the assistance of Qube's internal remuneration consultant based on an interrogation of payroll records and enquiries made of payroll and HR managers.
 The draft report was reviewed by Qube's Nomination and Remuneration Committee before lodgement. - b.
-Sustainability Report 2021 the GM Safety, Health and Sustainability engaged with the safety, health and sustainability functions across all business to prepare the content of the statement with input from Qube's Director People, Culture & Safety.
-The draft Report was then reviewed and approved by the SHSC for issue. - c.
-Modern Slavery Statement preparation of the 2020 statement (released in March 2021)was overseen by Qube's GM Safety Health and Sustainability based on processes under the modern slavery framework.
-Various procurement and supply chain managers and the COO provided input into the content of the statement and the corporate counsel and company secretary reviewed the draft statement for compliance with the seven mandatory reporting criteria under the legislation.
-The draft statement was then reviewed by the SHSC and recommended to the Board for final approval to issue.
+Sustainability Report 2022 the GM Safety, Health and Sustainability engaged with the safety, health and sustainability functions across the business to prepare the content of the statement with input from Qube's Director People, Culture & Safety.
+The draft Report was then reviewed and approved by the SHSC for issue.
+This year Qube prepared its inaugural annual TCFD Statement disclosing the results of Qube's partial assessment against the Task Force on Climate Related Financial Disclosures (TCFD) framework.
+This statement sets out in more detail Qube's climate-related risks and carbon emissions reduction strategy and goals using a TCFD-based Action Plan.
+This statement will be an appendix to the Sustainability Report, which will be approved by the Board and issued at the same time as Qube's Annual Report. - c.
+Modern Slavery Statement preparation of the FY 22 statement is being overseen by Qube's GM Safety Health and Sustainability based on processes implemented under Qube's modern slavery framework.
+Various procurement and supply chain managers are providing input into the content of the statement.
+The Corporate Counsel and Company Secretary will review the statement for compliance with the seven mandatory reporting criteria under the legislation.
+The draft statement will then be reviewed by the SHSC and recommended to the Board for final approval to issue.
+The FY 22 Modern Slavery Statement will be issued by 31 December 2022 in accordance with the legislative requirements.